ascandella/motd-scripts/README.md

 # Fancy MOTD

-Note: I run Fedora 26.
+Note: I run Fedora.
 These scripts may or may not be useful on other distros.

 ![screenshot](https://raw.githubusercontent.com/sectioneight/motd-scripts/screenshots/img/motd.png)